riotpsu/L0ch3r/docs/index.md

 # About

-Welcome to a site designed to expose the evildoing of <a href="https://herlocherfoods.com">Herlocher Foods</a>.
+Welcome to a site designed to expose the evildoing of <a href="https://herlocherfoods.com">Herlocher Foods</a>, and the people who are the evildoers.

 Herlocher Business Phone: (814) 237-0134